nf-core/eager/docs/usage.md

 ```

 This will make your system administrator very happy as you will _halve_ the
-harddrive footprint of the run, so be sure to do this!
+hard drive footprint of the run, so be sure to do this!

 ## Troubleshooting and FAQs

 ### My pipeline update doesn't seem to do anything

 To download a new version of a pipeline, you can use the following, replacing
-`<VERSION>` the the corresponding verison.
+`<VERSION>` the the corresponding version.

 ```bash
 nextflow pull nf-core/eager -r <VERSION>